Paintings

 Three Thematic Exhibitions

-These paintings begin as computational image constructs, developed through the fusion of Sumi ink drawings, photographs, and generative source material using intelligent photo-compositing.
-They are developed for realization as unique archival pigment paintings on Belgian linen, each with an embedded RFID identifier for authentication and provenance.
+Conceived as three thematic exhibitions, these works are constructed from Sumi ink drawings, images inspired by Javanese shadow puppets, original photography, and generative source material, resolved through intelligent photo-compositing to be realized as unique archival pigment works on Belgian linen, each embedded with an RFID identifier for authentication and provenance.

 Gifts from the Desert is a body of work that draws on the desert’s ancient religious and symbolic significance.
 Hot, dry, and unforgiving, the desert is also a place of spiritual solitude, raw beauty, and vast stillness.
 Its gifts, the austere horizon that sharpens perception, the heat that brings edges into relief, exposure that forces self-reliance, and an appreciation that every sign of life is precious.
 Growing up in a household of instability and unpredictability required the same survival skills.
 For me, art was more than a refuge.
 It was a map into the rich inner landscape of my imagination, and a journey into self that allowed me the means to make art that resonates on a deeply spiritual level, and is expansive, aspirational, moving, and profound.